lorchrob/lorchrob.github.io/_pages/research.md

 In the past, I have done research in combinatorics, graph theory, and mathematical modeling.

 Currently, my main research interests lie in formal methods tools and their applications, with a particular focus on security.
-Specifically, my research involves concepts such as model checking, satisfiability modulo theories, and protocol analysis.

 Publications:
   * D. Larraz, **R. Lorch**, M. Yahyazadeh, F. Arif, O. Chowdhury, and C. Tinelli, "CRV: An automated resiliency reasoner for system design models," FMCAD 2023.